Sanctions noose makes it harder for Japan's Koreans to help their own

-TOKYO When the now elderly man left Japan on a Soviet ship in 1960 for North Korea, he thought he was headed to the promised land.
-In reality, he survived 47 years there thanks only to $1 million (661,025 pounds) in support from his half-brother in Japan.
+TOKYO, March 28 When the now elderly man left Japan on a Soviet ship in 1960 for North Korea, he thought he was headed to the promised land.
+In reality, he survived 47 years there thanks only to $1 million in support from his half-brother in Japan.

 The man's Korean-born parents decided to migrate to North Korea when he was a teenager, lured by the promise of free education and healthcare in a country that at the time was richer than South Korea in the wake of the 1950-53 Korean War.